kuyume/twitter_training_express/learn.md

 - **CONFIRM TESTS AROUND DB SCHEMA**

-- when you define any function about model, at first found model can be many or not.
+- when you define any function about model, at first found model can be many or not

 # PENDING